How to connect a headset to a computer

 Testing the headset headphones

-The headset or hearing portion of the headphones can be tested by opening anything that plays sound.
-For example, you could open a YouTube video and make sure the sound in the video is being heard.
+The headphones can be tested by opening anything that plays sound.
+For example, you could open a YouTube video and make sure the sound in the video can be heard.

 Testing the headset microphone